 To begin, an excellent therapist has the qualities as listed.
 This helps parents trust them.
 So, read on to know more about Choosing the Best Therapist for Your Child.

 A good therapist is a good listener.
 They pay attention to the information provided by the parent.
 Further, they observe the child.
 Furthermore, this helps them in assessing the child’s skills.
-Additionally, in determining the right therapy plan.
+Additionally, in determining the right Speech therapy plan.

 Confident and knowledgeable